 Combating Child Trafficking in West Africa

 CAL mapped the cocoa supply chain to identify value distribution, leverage points, and pricing dynamics.
 This research showed that farmers lack bargaining power and are forced to accept poverty prices for their crops.
 This poverty is a key driver of the demand for child and forced labor in the industry.
 CAL is working with farmers and NGOs in West Africa to combat this structural inequality in the supply chain, and to force multinationals to pay a fair price for this essential component of the products they sell.

 CAL has developed a number of licenses to allow intellectual property creators of all types (artists, inventors, engineers, coders, musicians, etc.) to condition the use of their creations on compliance with basic human rights and environmental norms.
 We view intellectual property law as an untapped resource for human rights advocates, and through these licenses are empowering creators to contribute to a more sustainable economy.
 Check out our +CAL page for more information and license text.

 Accompanying the Ogoni Community of the Niger Delta

 CAL is engaged in an ongoing collaboration with members of the Ogoni community of the Niger Delta, including two former plaintiffs in the Kiobel v.
 Royal Dutch Shell case that limited the reach of the Alien Tort Statute in the United States.
 The Ogoni struggle for justice is emblematic of the impunity enjoyed by transnational corporations today, and their case has much to teach the human rights community.
-In summer 2017, CAL interviewed 14 Ogoni in exile, focused on the harm they suffered and how they envision adequate remedy.
-Drawing on this experience, CAL is working with the Ogoni to identify partners in public health and epidemiology to conduct a study to demonstrate the link between the oil pollution and the health crisis in the Ogonilands.
+In summer 2017, CAL interviewed 14 Ogoni in exile, focused on the harm they suffered and how they envision adequate remedy, and has spoken at law schools and published on the topic.